📗

 Run Shell Command In Python - I

 This page is the first part of "run shell command in python", I will introduce you the subprocess package and ways to run command in python.
-In the second part, I will introduce some more advanced knowledge about stdin, stdout and pipe with the subprocess package.
+In , I will introduce some more advanced knowledge about stdin, stdout and pipe with the subprocess package.

 Different ways to run shell command